Optimus Fishing Charters

 "Captain Brian was great!
 Fun and energetic, great with kids and newbie fishermen.
 Helped us find a good assortment of inshore fish, and a handful of sharks!" - Daniel

 Redfish: These copper-colored beauties are a Tampa Bay staple.
-Known for their distinctive spot near the tail, redfish put up a great fight and are a blast to catch on light tackle.
-They love to hang around oyster bars and grass flats, and when they're tailing in shallow water, it's a sight to behold.
-Peak season is fall through spring, but you can catch them year-round in Tampa Bay.
+Known for their distinctive black spot near the tail, redfish put up a great fight and are a blast to catch.
+They love hanging around structure in shallow waters, so we'll be targeting them near mangroves and oyster bars.
+Fall is prime time for redfish, but we catch them year-round in Tampa Bay.
+Anglers love 'em for their hard-fighting nature and excellent taste if you decide to keep one for dinner.

 Why Anglers Keep Coming Back